Lesson 3 of 7 - grow a pro-grief family

 • Spiritual level - regaining and stabilizing our spiritual faith if it was weakened by our losses.

-Accept that attachments (bonds) and losses are a normal part of life, and that the special people and things we lose will never come again in the same way;
+3) We all accept that attachments (bonds) and losses are a normal part of life, and that the special people and things we lose will never come again in the same way.
+When any adult or child breaks a bond, we need to get clear on specifically...

-• what we each lost,
+• what we lost,

 • why we lost it,

-• why we miss it, and...
+• why we miss it,

-Losing special people (relationships), dreams, things, pets, customs, health, freedoms, places, securities, rituals, roles, identity, privacy, and opportunities all can hurt a lot!
+Losing special people (relationships), dreams, things, pets, customs, health, freedoms, places, securities, rituals, roles, hopes, identity, privacy, and opportunities all can hurt a lot!

-And we feel it's good to use mourning language without guilt or embarrassment.
+5) We e3ncourage each other to use mourning language without guilt or embarrassment.
 It sounds like:

 "I hurt!"